mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-parent-8/studio-apis-for-pluggable-widgets-8.md

 ### 3.1 Exposed Libraries

-In Studio and **Design mode**, only a few libraries are allowed to be imported.
+In **Design mode**, only a few libraries are allowed to be imported.
 This is expected to occur through the CommonJS method: by using `require`.

 It is possible to require the following modules: